nikita0527/techfolios.github.io/help.md

 # Help

-For questions about the use of TechFolios, please use [StackOverflow](http://stackoverflow.com) and tag your question with [techfolios](http://stackoverflow.com/questions/tagged/techfolios).
+A. For questions about the use of TechFolios, please use [StackOverflow](http://stackoverflow.com) and tag your question with [techfolios](http://stackoverflow.com/questions/tagged/techfolios).
+(If that tag does not yet exist, then skip to C below.)

-For bug reports and enhancement requests, please use [TechFolios GitHub Issues](https://github.com/techfolios/template/issues).
+B. For bug reports and enhancement requests, please use [TechFolios GitHub Issues](https://github.com/techfolios/template/issues).

-For direct interaction with a human, please contact me:
+C. For direct interaction with a human, please contact me:
 <address>
   Professor Philip Johnson<br>
   Department of Information and Computer Sciences<br>